-The Trident is a river in the aptly named riverlands.
+The Trident is a major river in the riverlands of the Seven Kingdoms.
 Made of numerous smaller tributaries, it is one of the largest rivers on the continent of Westeros.
-It is a confluence of three main forks: the Red, the Green and the Blue Fork.
+It is a confluence of three main branches, the Red Fork, the Green Fork, and the Blue Fork.

 A Game of Thrones

 When the retinue of King Robert I Baratheon stops at the crossroads inn, Sansa Stark and Prince Joffrey Baratheon range along the woods on the northern bank of the Trident.
 The youths explore riverbank caves, track a shadowcat to its lair, and eat fresh trout at a nearby holdfast.
 Near the ruby ford, however, Arya Stark tosses Joffrey's sword, Lion's Tooth, into the Trident after an altercation.

 Comatose after falling from the First Keep, Bran Stark sees the rushing blue-green waters of the Trident in a dream.

 The battle on the Green Fork takes place along the eastern bank of the Green Fork.
 At Riverrun, Robb Stark is declared King in the North by the lords of the riverlands and the north.

 A Clash of Kings